chequp-org/chequp/README.md

 Castro documentation: https://amrex-astro.github.io/Castro/docs/
 Microphysics documentation: https://amrex-astro.github.io/Microphysics/docs/

-Note that all units in the input script are CGS.
+Note that all units in the input script and output are CGS.